 Barolo in the 21st century

-This flawed thinking is where today, this now-defunct binary does the region a most egregious disservice.
+This profound flaw is where today, a now-defunct binary does the region a most egregious disservice.
 In having drawn a distinct binary characterised by oversimplistic qualities, it fails to adequately tell the story of the many ‘traditional’ producers who were neither static nor inexorable.

 It is because of this collective dynamism that today the region produces better wines than ever before.
 In the space of little more than a decade, the Langhe winemaker went from being considered unintelligent and poor to being wealthy, respected and worldly winemakers.
 ‘The revolution contributed to this change, it restored the dignity of the profession and this is definitely something we should all be proud of’ Silvia concludes.

 Oscar Wilde once said, ‘tradition is simply a successful innovation’.
 Displayed above the entrance to Silvia’s tasting room, this quote captures perfectly the internal inconsistencies in reifying this bootless binary.
 Today we live in the golden era of Barolo.
 What is commonplace today was once staunchly opposed as being ‘modernist‘, the work of younger winemakers, today considered pioneering, will be as influential in further emboldening the region as those now ageing.
 Together we ought to acknowledge that a mere snapshot of a single moment in time cannot adequately portray the intricacy of such a diverse, exciting and dynamic region of immense stylistic and professional diversity.
 The time has come for commentators, drinkers and those studious in wine to ditch this binary, acknowledge the far-reaching principles of the ‘modern’ revolution and expand their appreciation for the region in its current glory, not its former divide.